 By the way, pennyroyal oil works to repel termites as well so if your neighbors have a problem, sprinkle it around your house.

 I just bathed my feral kittens then rinsed with vinegar.
 Do not rinse the vinegar off - just dry them - put in bathtub - vinegar does not kill fleas it just gets them off the kitten.
 I went in every 5 minutes and picked up the fleas (flushed them down) after 15-20 minutes remove kittens and clean tub (washing fleas down the drain).
-Will have to repeat but this can be used on young kittens - keep kits from draft until completely dry.

 I heard eucalyptus can poison cats